datalad/datalad-catalog/docs/source/index.rst

 Demo
 ====

-See our `demo catalog`_, hosted via GitHub Pages.
+See our `demo catalog`_, hosted via Netlify.
 This catalog was generated from the `studyforrest dataset`_.

 .. image:: /_static/datalad_catalog_demo.svg